 Many know Firas Zahabi for being a world champion fighter, but Firas has also played an important role in many other fighters’ careers.
 While training for his own fights, he found himself coaching those around him and this eventually became his main focus.

-In 1991 Firas opened TriStar gym.
+In 1991, Firas opened TriStar gym.
 Using his extensive experience in training, Firas has developed specific training for MMA and teaches it to fighters of all styles.
-Much of TriStar’s success is due to Firas’s teaching methods and authenticity, but nothing compares to the talented fighters that Firas creates/work with.
+Much of TriStar’s success is due to Firas’ teaching methods and authenticity, but nothing compares to the talented fighters that Firas creates and works with.

-Today the gym has expanded to 13,500 square feet and houses the best equipment MMA has to offer.
-Along with other great fighters, GSP has also made Tri-Star his home away from home.
+Today, the gym has expanded to 13,500 square feet and houses the best equipment MMA has to offer.
+Along with other great fighters, GSP has also made TriStar his home away from home.
 Like a mathematician, Firas has Georges St-Pierre’s intense interval training routine calculated to a science.
-Firas uses unique and innovate ways to train his team, and he doesn’t hesitate to get in the ring with them.
+Firas uses unique and innovative ways to train his team, and he doesn’t hesitate to get in the ring with them.